Lawrence McClure

 In 2022, he sponsored a bill that would have ended net metering and allowed Florida electric utilities to impose steep bills on those who install solar panels on their buildings.
 The proposed legislation was vetoed by Governor Ron DeSantis.
 McClure subsequently said he intended to propose a revised version of the bill.

+In 2022 McClure switched districts and ran in the 68th.
+He won his primary by over 30%.